-WHAT IS ELECTRONICALLY REPROCESSED STEREO and why do so many Elvis fans hate it?
-What is rechanneled stereo and Duophonic stereo and why does everyone else hate them?
+ELECTRONICALLY REPROCESSED STEREO.
+What is it and why do so many Elvis fans hate it?
+And what is “rechanneled stereo” and Duophonic stereo and why does everyone hate them, too?
 Before addressing these questions, I want to mention a few things about stereo records.
-Most people, including music historians and record collectors, simply take stereo for granted—but it has a lengthy and interesting past.
+Most people—including music historians and record collectors—take stereo for granted, but it has a lengthy and interesting past.

 Elvis was in the Army from 1958–1960, missing the first two years of the new stereo recording process.

-But the first nine Presley LPs—several of which were among the best-selling pop albums ever—were available only in mono.
-These albums were A potential gold mines for RCA Victor in the new stereo market, but there was little that could be done.
-That changed in 1962 with the introduction of the company’s Electronically Reprocessed Stereo.
+But Presley earlier LPs, among the best-selling pop albums ever, were available only in mono.
+These albums were a potential goldmine for RCA Victor in the new stereo market, but there was little that could be done.

-The first Elvis album in stereo was 1960’s ELVIS IS BACK.
-Arguably Elvis’s best album, it was issued without a hit single to help sell it.
-Consequently, it failed to top the charts and was relatively modest seller—especially in light of the two albums that followed: G.I.
-BLUES and BLUE HAWAII, both of which had the advantage of hugely popular movies to expose and promote them, outsold ELVIS IS BACK many times over.
+The first Elvis album in stereo was ELVIS IS BACK in 1960.
+Arguably Elvis’s best album, it was issued without a hit single.
+Consequently, it failed to top the charts and was a relatively modest seller.
+The two albums that followed, G.I.
+BLUES and BLUE HAWAII, which had the advantage of hugely popular movies to expose and promote them, outsold ELVIS IS BACK many times over.

 A brief history of time in stereo

-But before I proceed, here a brief look at a few key events that led to the establishment of stereo LP album as the record of choice in the mid 1960s.
-For a longer (but still relatively brief) history of stereo on record and in the movies, click on over to the Audio Engineering Society.
+But before I proceed, here’s a brief look at a few key events that led to the establishment of the stereo LP album as the record of choice in the mid-1960s.
+For a longer (but still relatively brief) history of stereo on record and in the movies, click on over to the Audio Engineering Society website.

 Stokowski recorded Scriabin’s Poem Of Fire onto record for Bell Labs; it is the earliest surviving intentional stereo recording.
 1